Nous joindre

 For Plan A, this lifestyle allows tenants to enjoy a life of upscale comfort, while avoiding the constraints of home ownership.
 For tenants, it's a unique opportunity to enjoy the best of both worlds: a prestigious lifestyle, with complete peace of mind and no long-term commitment.

 “All in all, when the VELA and CARA projects are combined, Plan A will have 1,400 doors in Vaudreuil-Dorion, which will ultimately represent investments of $600 million.
 To date, we have invested $300 million.
 We will begin construction of phase 2 of the CARA project in March 2025.
 This will include 225 housing units.
-Phase 1, which will be completed next March, will include 200 studios ranging from three-and-a-half rooms to five-and-a-half-room penthouses.
-We're very happy because both projects are located in the heart of Vaudreuil-Dorion, close to all services”, summarized Sami Hajjar, President and CEO of Plan A. Completion of the project is scheduled for 2028.
+Phase 1, which will be completed next March, will include 200 apartments ranging from studios to 5 and half units, including penthouses.
+We're very pleased that both projects are located in the heart of Vaudreuil-Dorion, close to all amenities,” says Sami Hajjar, President and CEO of Plan A. Completion of the project is scheduled for 2028.

 “With the arrival of the new hospital and the nearby municipal hub, demand for rental condos is on the rise.
 We'll try to complete phase 2 on schedule to house the workers who will be working there every day,” he added.